Coaching and Mentoring Introduction

 Not quite a therapist

 , a coach is trained to help you organize your life, coach you through difficult times in your life, help you organize and keep on-task, give advice, talk things out with those who need it, or to coach those with ADHD symptoms

-Tara McGuillicuddy (off site link) is an ADHD coach, whose site also features helpful newsletters and podcasts on subjects related to ADHD.
+(off-site link) is a professional ADHD coach whose site also features helpful newsletters and podcasts on subjects related to ADHD

 What is Coaching?

 Coaching is, in some respects, somewhere between tutoring and therapy